pachyderm/docs-content/latest/overview/intro-data-versioning.md

 ## Commits
-In Pachyderm, commits are made to branches of a repo.
+In {{%productName%}}, commits are made to branches of a repo.
 For example, in the following session if we add a file to our data repository, that file will be captured in a commit.

 ```bash
 $ pachctl put file data@master -f my_file.bin